Territorial Army (Malaysia): Al-Mau'nah Arms Heist

-On 2 July 2000, an outpost manned by the 304th Infantry Battalion, Territorial Army, was targeted in an arms heist by the Al-Mau'nah, the militant and anti-Mahathir group.
+On 2 July 2000, an outpost defended by the 304th Infantry Battalion, Territorial Army, was targeted in an arms heist by the Al-Mau'nah, the militant and anti-Mahathir group.
 (Note: Technically, Al-Ma'unah was an anti-Mahathir extremist group rather than an anti-government militant organisation.
 Their demands focused specifically on the resignation of then-Prime Minister Mahathir Mohamad, rather than the dissolution of the entire government.)
 Posing as senior military officers conducting a surprise inspection, the intruders disarmed the personnel and seized a large quantity of weapons, including 97 M16 rifles, four GPMGs, five grenade launchers, and thousands of rounds of ammunition.
 The group retreated to Bukit Jenalik, Sauk, taking hostages and engaging in a four-day standoff with security forces.
 Two hostages were tortured and killed.
 The group surrendered, and its leaders were charged with waging war against the Yang Di-Pertuan Agong.
 Mohamed Amin Mohamed Razali, along with his lieutenants Zahit Muslim and Jamaluddin Darus, was sentenced to death, while sixteen others received life sentences.